 where FOO is the label on the third memory location following the location containing the LDA instruction.
 Let us assume momentarily that the LDA instruction is in location 1000.
 Then FOO would have the value 1003.
-But is certainly different from becomes which, if has the value 1000, is the same as
+But is certainly different from becomes which, if \ has the value 1000, is the same as

 How can we treat all instructions the same, both those in which the user desires relative addressing and those in which the user wishes to address an absolute memory location?
-The solution lies in using the symbol when relative addressing is desired.
+The solution lies in using the symbol \ when relative addressing is desired.
 Thus,

-LDA + 3
+LDA \ + 3

 But there is still a problem since we cannot just add the value of LDA which is 044000 to 1003 and get the instruction we desire, 044003.
-The answer is that if we now subtract the value of from either representation, we get what we want.
+The answer is that if we now subtract the value of \ from either representation, we get what we want.
 That is, is then the same as in the case where FOO has the value 1003.
-MAC does this: it automatically sub-tracts the value of from such instructions.
+MAC does this: it automatically subtracts the value of \ from such instructions.
+But there are still problems, as we shall see if we consider the instruction

-LDA +3-
+LDA \ + 3-\

-LDA FOO-
+LDA F00-\